-Cheating: to take an examination or test, or complete homework or other assignments in a dishonest way, such as by copying or other improper access to answers; this is an act of deception by which a student misrepresents that he or she has mastered information on an academic exercise that he or she has not mastered.
+Cheating: to take an examination or test, or complete homework or other assignments in a dishonest way, such as by copying or other improper access to answers; this is an act of deception by which a student misrepresents that they have mastered information on an academic exercise that they have not mastered.

 Plagiarism: to take, use and pass off the thoughts, writings, inventions (etc.) of another person as one's own.
-A student's work that is not primarily his or her own creation that uses copied, paraphrased, or summarized material without citation of sources is considered plagiarism.
+A student's work that is not primarily their own creation that uses copied, paraphrased, or summarized material without citation of sources is considered plagiarism.
 Unintentional plagiarism is still plagiarism.